-&lt;sup>36 Id., at 4.
+40 Id., at 4.

-entirely fails to explore ways that plausible alternatives can be realistically combined to produce an alternative baseline scenario.
+The PDD fails to adequately consider all realistic and credible alternatives to the proposed baseline, or to fully assess all options that are currently being implemented.
+It also entirely fails to explore ways that plausible alternatives can be realistically combined to produce an alternative baseline scenario.
 Alternatives that do not receive the kind of analysis required under ACM0013, alone or in combination, include low- or zero-carbon alternatives such as:

 Energy efficiency and demand side management: Energy efficiency and demand side management should be considered on par with expanded supply in delivering energy services.
 Towards this end, "efficiency power plants"-i.e., bundled sets of energy efficiency programs that can deliver the energy and capacity equivalent of a large conventional power plant-should have been considered on the same basis as supply alternatives in the baseline scenario analysis.
 A World Bank study found that with proper policies and incentives, China could avoid the need to build more than 100 GW of electric capacity by 2020 through demand side management programs.
 The Government of China has adopted a range of ambitious energy efficiency policies and initiatives, and has endeavored to reduce CO2 emissions per unit of GDP by 17 percent between 2011 and 2015.
-It has also communicated its intention to the UNFCCC to lower its CO2 emissions per unit of GDP by 40-45 percent by 2020 compared with the 2005 level.
+It has also communicated its intention to the UNFCCC to lower its CO2 emissions per unit of GDP to 40-45 percent below the 2005 level by 2020.

 Natural gas: The PDD summarily dismisses natural gas as a credible alternative, contending that it can only provide peak power.
-This assertion is contradicted by CDM monitoring reports that indicate that natural gas is operating at base load levels in East China Grid.
+49 This assertion is contradicted by CDM